fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup-experience.md

 In addition to the customization above, Fleet automatically installs the fleetd agent during out-of-the-box macOS setup.
 This agent is responsible for reporting host vitals to Fleet and presenting Fleet Desktop to the end user.

-MacOS setup features require connecting Fleet to Apple Business Manager (ABM).
+macOS setup features require connecting Fleet to Apple Business Manager (ABM).
 Learn how [here](./mdm-setup.md#apple-business-manager-abm).

 ## End user authentication and EULA